 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and revenue and expenses in the financial statements and accompanying notes.
-Significant accounting estimates reflected in the Group's consolidated financial statements include purchase price allocation relating to the business acquired, the valuation allowance for deferred tax assets, allowance for accounts receivable and other current assets, economic lives and impairment of property and equipment, impairment of trademark and goodwill, and share-based compensation.
+Significant accounting estimates reflected in the Group's consolidated financial statements include purchase price allocation relating to the business acquired, the valuation allowance for deferred tax assets, allowance for doubtful accounts, economic lives and impairment of property and equipment, impairment of goodwill and indefinite-lived intangible assets, and share-based compensation.
 Actual results could differ from those estimates.